jedick/AI-for-SWEs/README.md

+### Intro to Jeff's fork

+This is my fork of an awesome workshop repository started by @hugobowne.
+I'm using it to flex my Python muscles and get a leg up on building generative AI apps.

+Summary of the changes I've made:

+- The conversation app (`4-app-convo.py`) uses OpenAIEmbedding instead of a local embedding model if the OpenAI option is selected.
+The imports of Ollama and HuggingFaceEmbedding are made conditional in case a local model isn't available.
+This situation is indicated in the app by a message, and the radio selector is limited to only OpenAI.
+- The apps use `llama_index.core.Settings` to specify the models.
+If OpenAI is selected, the LLM and embedding models are `gpt-4o-mini` and `text-embedding-3-small`, respectively.
+The local model (Ollama) uses `llama3.2`.

+The original description is below!

+___

 This repo is a WIP.
 We'll teach our first iteration of this workshop in Nov 2024 at the [MLOps World and Generative AI World Conference](https://generative-ai-summit.com/).

 ## Description: